tylertitsworth/5th-age-srd/Classes/Rogue.md

 At-will

-Standard action on your turn
+Standard Action on your turn

 expends momentum